imnd/tachyon/README.md

 Features:
 - Dependency Injection Container.
 It uses setter methods and xml configuration files;
 - Front Controller with a simple (file system) routing;
+- PDO based DBAL.
+It works on both MySql and PgSql.
+Instantiation of the corresponding class occurs using the Factory Method pattern;
-- PDO based DBAL;
+- ORM

-- ORM (AR with foreign keys support and special self-invented kind of models for sub-queries), which interacts with the database using the Bridge pattern via a PDAL-based DBAL.
-DBAL works on both MySql and PgSql.
-Instantiation of the corresponding DBAL class occurs using the Factory Method pattern.
+    - Active Record with foreign keys support and special kind of models for sub-queries, which interacts with the database using the Bridge pattern via a DBAL.
 Related records can be extracted by "greedy" (by one request) or "lazy" way;
+    - Data Mapper.
 - 2 types of simplest (file system) caching for DB and http requests;
-- protection against XSS and SQL injection;
+- protection against CSRF and SQL injection;
 - very simple i18n;
 - view layout (vanilla PHP and XSLT).